Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why won't you ship your puppies?

-A: While we are aware that some breeders do so, we simply don't feel comfortable shipping our pups without the benefit (and emotional comfort) of the personal presence of their buyer.
-You may fly in to Detroit, Flint or Saginaw, Michigan and we will meet you there (for an extra fee) and you can take your pup with you on the plane as "carry-on" that will be stowed under your seat.
+You may fly in to Detroit, Flint or Saginaw, Michigan and we will meet you there (for an extra fee) and you can take your pup with you on the plane as "carry-on" that will be stowed under the seat in front of you.
 This is one reason why our pups are so reasonably priced - it allows our buyers to provide for necessary travel arrangements.
 This also allows us to personally meet our buyers which is very important.

 We do offer ground shipment - priced according to location.